By Jonathan Berg

 He worked to raise huge sums to

-first red-brick, campus-style university is ‘Old Joe’, the
+style university is ‘Old Joe’, the landmark clock tower

 Sometimes Difficult Personal Life